HunterRDavis/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_05_Synthesis_and_Implementing_Design/README.md

 3. Open a new block design.
 4. Add an AXI_NoC IP to the block design.
 5. Enable one Memory Controller with four ports, and specify its Address Regions.
-6. Us board file to connect the NoC to DDR4 memory on the VCK190.
+6. Use board file to connect the NoC to DDR4 memory on the VCK190.
 7. Validate the design.
 8. Synthesize the design.
 9. Implement the design.
-10. Target VCK190 on Hardware Manager and flash device.
+10. Target VCK190 on Hardware Manager and program device.

 # Description of the Design